m110h/win10optimization/README.md

-If a scripts execution is disabled, run this command in an elevated PowerShell windows first and choose "all" if you're asked where to apply this:
+As a workaround for disabled script execution, run this command in an elevated PowerShell windows first and choose "all" if you're asked where to apply this:

 ```Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass```